bizflycloud/internship-0719/TD_Git/basic2.md

 __Redirect__
-> is  that you choose whether the stdi or stdo in a program to be put in another program or file
+> is  that you choose whether the stdi or stdo in a program to be put in another program or file;	etc: echo “Script Errpr: This is an error message!” >&1

-using PIPES:
->	etc: echo “Script Errpr: This is an error message!” >&1

 	=> this means you sent the error msg to a standard error channel

+__using PIPES:__

+>	etc : cat file | less

+=> pipe the output of the 'cat' command to 'less' which will show you only one scroll length of content at a time.